grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 ### Configuration examples

-To configure the Loki output plugin add this section to fluent-bit.conf
+To configure the Loki output plugin add this section to your luent-bit.conf file.

 ```properties
 [Output]